 What happens if my energy supplier goes out of business?

-While it’s rare for a big energy supplier to go bust, lots of small energy companies have gone bust recently.
+While it’s rare for a big energy supplier to go bust, lots of small energy companies have gone out of business in the past.

 If this happens, the ‘Ofgem safety net’ makes sure you're not left without energy.
 The safety net moves you automatically to a new deal with a different energy supplier.